Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Maine Coons are notably social.
 They often like company with humans, or other pets, and enjoy being involved in what’s happening.

-If a Maine Coon is left alone for many hours, bored, or has no variety of toys or games, they may become withdrawn.
+If a Maine Coon is left alone for many hours, bored, or has no variety of toys or games, it may become withdrawn.

 Mental stimulation (play, puzzles, interaction) is as important as physical play.
 Without these, there’s not enough challenge, and that can lead to apathy.